ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

     Run time :                                   143 sec.
     Turnaround time :                            119 sec.

-The job used a max of 11 GB.
+Job Summary: The job used a max of 11 GB.
 The job was a couple of minutes.

 JOB: A PoPS multirun with SLF 1 km